-Nevada’s comparative negligence law allows partially-at-fault plaintiffs in a personal injury case to recover a percentage of their damages as long as one or more defendants were at least 50% responsible for the injury or accident.
-Plaintiffs who were more than 50% at fault for the accident are barred from recovering any damages.
+Nevada’s comparative negligence law allows you to recover damages in a personal injury case so long as one or more of the other parties were at least 50% responsible for the injury or accident.
+But plaintiffs who were more than 50% at fault for the accident are completely barred from recovering any damages.

 Nevada’s “comparative negligence” standard is sometimes called “comparative fault,” “shared fault,” or “modified comparative fault.”

 To help you better understand Nevada’s law on shared fault, our Las Vegas Nevada personal injury attorneys explain the following: